 Day 1: Salar de Uyuni

 The Salar de Uyuni contain more than 10 billion tonnes of salt, and if that sounds like a lot, just wait until you see it in person.
 It’s salt as far as the eye can see, stretching off in every single direction like an ocean of sodium.
-The salt even forms these really amazing hexagonal patterns on the ground that make it look a bit beehive-esque.
+The salt even dries into these really amazing hexagonal patterns on the ground that make it look a bit like honeycomb in a beehive.
 I could try to describe it a million different ways, but long story short: it’s amazing.

 Day 2: the Lagunas